huntergregory/Slogo_Turtles/doc/API_SLOGO.md

     - frequency of marking
     - mark will be dots instead of lines

-- Command class
+- parser_private.Command class
     - action
-    - syntax/error checking, reports if valid to parser, which reports to GUI
+    - syntax/error checking, reports if valid to parser_public, which reports to GUI
     - ^^list of parameters

 ### Architecture Design Questions: